gravitational/teleport/rfd/0119-aws-api-integration-using-oidc.md

     // AWSOIDC contains the specific fields to handle the AWS OIDC Integration subkind AWSOIDCIntegrationSpecV1 AWSOIDC = 1;
   }

-  // IntegrationStatus contains the current integration status. enum IntegrationStatus {
-    INTEGRATION_STATUS_UNSPECIFIED = 0;

-    // Integration is not running because it was just created or was disabled by the user.
-    INTEGRATION_STATUS_PAUSED = 1;

-    // Integration is running.
-    INTEGRATION_STATUS_RUNNING = 2;

-    // Integration has an error and that should be fixed before receiving requests.
-    INTEGRATION_STATUS_ERROR = 3;
-  }

-  // Status contains the current Integration Status IntegrationStatus status = 2;
 }

 // AWSOIDCIntegrationSpecV1 contains the spec properties for the AWS OIDC SubKind Integration.